 The Newburgh Storage Shed is powerfully made with low gable reinforced steel for great stability.
 The steel construction is made with electro-galvanized steel so as to resist rot, insects and bad weather.

-The shed looks attractive with sliding doors for easy entry and exit.
+This Newburgh 5 x 4 ft steel storage shed coffee eggshell looks attractive with sliding doors for easy entry and exit.
 The shed’s door opening measures 4×7 inches wide and comes pad-lockable.

 Assembling the shed is simple due to the fact that the parts are already pre-cut and pre-drilled by the manufacturer.
-It is important to note that the padlock and anchoring metal shed kit is sold separately.
+It is important to note that the padlock, anchoring arrow newburgh 8×6 steel storage shed nw86 or metal shed kits are sold separately.

 This helps to cut down on assembly time by 50%.
 The attractive swing door guarantees quick entry and exit to stored items.
 The gable roof enhances ventilation and air circulation.

 The wall is 72 square feet tall providing more headroom to store taller items such as a tractor.
-It has charcoal and creamy trim finish making it more suitable for your exteriors.
-This is a well-modernized steel shed for utmost comfort.
+This metal shed kits lowes has charcoal and creamy trim finish making it more suitable for your exteriors.
+This is a well-modernized steel sheds for utmost comfort.

-Much stronger – The shed is twice stronger because the bonding process increases the thickness and the strength of the shed.
+Much stronger – This is twice stronger shed because the bonding process increases the thickness and the strength of the shed.

-Snap-It-Quick Assembly system – This system helps to reduce the time of assembly by 50% making assembly a lot easier.
-This means less labour.
+Snap-It-Quick Assembly system – This 8×10 metal shed lowes system helps to reduce the time of assembly by 50% making assembly a lot easier.
+This means less labor.

 Accessibility – Accessing your stored items has never been this easy.
 With a 65 inches wall height and 31 inches door width, accessibility won’t be an issue.